-Become Aware of Suicide Risk Factors
+Become Aware of Suicide Risk Factors:

-There are many suicide risk factors including:
+There are many suicide risk factors to pay attention to.
+For example:

 - Job loss